mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the GitLab Microsoft Graph connectors for Microsoft Search and Microsoft 365 Copilot." ms.date: 02/14/2025
+description: "Set up the GitLab Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot." ms.date: 02/14/2025
 ---

-# GitLab Microsoft Graph connectors
+# GitLab Microsoft Graph connector

-The GitLab Microsoft Graph connectors (GitLab Issue, GitLab Merge Request, and GitLab Knowledge) allow your organization to index merge requests, issues, wikis, and documentation stored in GitLab.
+The GitLab Microsoft Graph connector (GitLab Issue, GitLab Merge Request, and GitLab Knowledge) allows your organization to index merge requests, issues, wikis, and documentation stored in GitLab.
 After you configure the connector and index GitLab content, users can search and retrieve information via Microsoft Search and Microsoft 365 Copilot.

 This article is intended for Microsoft 365 administrators or anyone who configures, runs, or monitors GitLab Microsoft Graph connectors.